matdlu/copy-fail-blocker-local/README.md

 Requires a kernel built with `CONFIG_BPF_LSM=y` and `bpf` in the active LSM stack (`lsm=...,bpf` on the kernel command line).

+## Install systemd unit
+Systemd may be used to load bpf filter.
+You may use make install to install filter in /usr/local/lib/bpf/copy_fail_blocker.o, install sysetmd unit file copyfail-filter.service, reload systemd and load the filter.

 ## Limitations

 - **Anyone with `CAP_BPF` and `CAP_SYS_ADMIN`** on the host can detach the